california-energy-commission/2019-HERS-Documents-Schema/CONTRIBUTING.md

 Refer to the [Git manual](https://git-scm.com/doc) for more information about Git and download [GitHub Desktop](https://desktop.github.com/) to assist in using GitHub.

+Refer to the GitHub help article on [Syncing a fork](https://help.github.com/articles/syncing-a-fork/).

 ## "Decision Making" Process